bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
-# 4.10.3
+# 4.11.0
-Tested with WordPress 6.5
+Update for a pre-requisite change to support an improvement to oik-fields

 ## Changelog
-# 4.10.3
+# 4.11.0
-* Changed: Update build files
+* Changed: Update build files #218
+* Changed: Change from classnames to clsx package #218
+* Changed: Extend bw_form_function() to support fields containing hyphens #226
-* Tested: With WordPress 6.5 and WordPress Multisite
+* Tested: With WordPress 6.5.4 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6